 The beauty of Signal Discovery is that it not only validates what you may think you know about caller behavior, but it also uncovers caller behaviors that you may not know exist.

-There is no better way to get to know someone than having a conversation, and there’s no better way to get to know your customers than by making conversational analytics part of your marketing tech stack.
+There is no better way to get to know someone than having a conversation, and there’s no better way to get to know your customers than by making a conversational analytics tool part of your marketing tech stack.